 Setting up an online portfolio is easier than you think, especially now that you have Format and other similar platforms just a couple of clicks away.
 In the case of Format, you can set up an online portfolio website and start uploading your latest designs and illustrations in minutes.

 There is another advantage of using Format as your platform of choice.
-The platform is also equipped with advanced features such as built-in e-commerce capabilities and client proofing tools.
-Should you decide to handle a project on the platform or to start selling merchandises, one click is all it takes.
+The platform is also equipped with advanced features such as built-in e-commerce capabilities and client-proofing tools.
+Should you decide to handle a project on the platform or to start selling merchandise, one click is all it takes.

 Forget Microsoft Word

 Since you are creating a resume as a graphic designer, using Microsoft Word and sticking with a formal layout is certainly not the way to go.
 This will only make

 Using popular templates without further editing is also a big no. Once again, you risk having a resume that looks similar to hundreds – if not thousands – of other resumes.
 The goal here is to stand out from the crowd, so ditch Microsoft Word and open up Adobe Illustrator or Sketch to make something special.

 In the case of using resume templates, you can use the one you like as a starting point.
 Just make sure you customize the template to make the end result really unique.